 This I Believe is the theme of the University of Maine at Presque Isle’s 17th annual University Day, taking place on Wednesday, April 11, and students will be showcasing that theme in presentations on everything from service learning in Tanzania to mental wellness to education for underserved students.

-University Day is an event that heightens awareness of the work being done by students in all of the disciplines represented on campus.
+University Day is an event that heightens awareness of the academic research, scholarly work, and community service being done by students in all of the disciplines represented on campus.
 The annual campus event allows attendees, especially students, to better understand how disciplines interrelate and how the academic work being done applies to the local and global community.
 It is also an opportunity for students to experience a professional conference format, many for the first time.
 No regular classes are held during University Day, but in their stead, students are encouraged to attend student-led presentations and talks held during five sessions throughout the day.

-University Day officially kicks off on Tuesday, April 11 in the Campus Center, with a poster session from 5-6:30 p.m., followed by a Distinguished Lecturer Series presentation by national poverty expert Dr. Donna Beegle at 7 p.m.
+University Day officially kicks off on Tuesday, April 10 in the Campus Center, with a poster session from 5-6:30 p.m., followed by a Distinguished Lecturer Series presentation by Hilary Corna, author and founder of the #DareYourself Movement, at 7 p.m.
 The poster session will feature more than 20 posters on research done by students in environmental science, geology, biology, ecology, genetics, geographic information systems, social work, and psychology.
 Students will be present to discuss their posters and answer questions.
 Beverages and dessert will be served.